Thinking about an LA to San Diego road trip?

 Morning

-Or, take the ferry (ride last a couple of minutes) to the Balboa Island, a small piece of land full of mansions, boats, and canals.
+Or, take the ferry (ride last a couple of minutes) to Balboa Island, a small piece of land full of mansions, boats, and canals.
 If you go, you have to try a Balboa bar.

-In winter, you can take a whale watching excursion from the area.
+In winter, you can take a whale-watching excursion from the area.
 You can find discounts for this activity on websites such as Groupon and Travel Zoo.

 Lunch